 Marilyn D. Glazer, who was appointed Supervisor on October 14, 2014, owns her own real estate brokerage company, Marilyn D. Glazer, REALTOR®, and is President of Glazer Enterprises, Inc., a company specializing in real estate education and real estate expert-witness testimony.
 She currently serves as Treasurer of the Niles Township Food Pantry Foundation.
 She has served as the Treasurer of the Township Officials of Cook County, and recently finished a two-year term as Director of the North Shore Barrington Association of REALTORS®.
 She is a Federal Political Coordinator for the National Association of REALTORS®.
 She previously served as a Commissioner on the Skokie Zoning Board of Appeals, as a Director of the Skokie Caucus Party, and as Chairman of Oakton College’s Real Estate Advisory Committee, She is also a past President of the Association of Illinois Real Estate Educators.
 She is a past President of Congregation B’nai Jehoshua Beth Elohim’s Sisterhood.
 She is a past president of Women in Real Estate and of the North Shore Board of REALTORS®, and is a past Vice President and Director of the Illinois Association of REALTORS®.
 She is a past president of the Central Plaza Condominium Association and has been a resident of Skokie for over 30 years.
 Supervisor Glazer has a BA from Northeastern Illinois University, and a M.S.Ed.from Northern Illinois University.

-Charles Levy has been involved with Niles Township Government since he became a Trustee in 1979.
+Charles Levy is an attorney in the State of Illinois and has been the recipient of the Ahrends’ Award as Outstanding Clerk in 2016.
+He has been involved with Niles Township Government since he became a Trustee in 1979.
 He was then elected Clerk for the first time in 1989 and has since then served in that capacity.
 A 40 year resident of Lincolnwood, he is 1st Vice President of the Clerks’ Division of TOI, Vice President of the Township Officials of Cook County as well as a member of the Clerks’ Division and is a member and past President of the IL Township Attorneys’ Association.
 He has been a practicing attorney for over 50 years.
 Clerk Levy was a trustee for the Lincolnwood School Board 74 prior to being elected a township official and is an active member of the Lincolnwood Jewish Congregation.

 Scott Bagnall is an attorney and a certified Illinois Assessing Officer as well as a licensed real estate broker.
 He is a graduate of the Loyola School of Law and DePaul University.
 A long time resident of Skokie, Mr. Bagnall is a former Chicago Police Officer, an Illinois Wing Legal Officer, a Check Pilot for the Civil Air Patrol, and past President of the Cook County Township Assessors’ Association.
 Assessor Bagnall views the Niles Township Assessor’s Office as an informational taxpayer advocacy and public service office.
 He strives to ensure that all taxpayers receive timely, courteous, competent and relevant assistance, conducted at all time with unquestioned impartiality.